meghna-saxena/typescript/README.md

 - It still allows to explictely set any type
 eg: `let anything: any;`

+- This feature has been remoed from TS 2.1 (?)

 ## More compiler options
 - Detailed documentation on the TypeScript Compiler Config File (tsconfig.json) here: http://www.typescriptlang.org/docs/handbook/tsconfig-json.html